dotmaster/NodeBase/README.md

 ## Why?

-Cause I find it a cool idea, to have a base class, which solves all the recurring tasks a class must handle in day to day business.
+a) Cause I find it a cool idea, to have a base class, which solves all the recurring tasks a class must handle in day to day business.

+b) In nearly all node projects classes inherit often from the EventEmitter Object.
+However this is not enough base functionality.
+You can use this class everywhere you would use EventEmitter and get fancy logging, options and defaults for free!

 ## How to use

 To install and run do the following

 	git clone https://github.com/dotmaster/nodeBase

+or

+  npm install nodeBase

 ### Implementing it on your project